Demodyfi/Open-Grants-Program/applications/Demodyfi.md

 Yes, to moonbeam grant.
 The primarily goal is to set up a partnership and initially not receiving funds, because we think an official partnership is more valuable  to the project.
 Basically, Demodyfi is supporting Moonbeam as an AMM and is creating more volume towards the moonbeam ecosystem.
 Secondly, to contribute in the adoption and scalability.
 Status of contact is that we have close communication lines with the Moonbeam team as we are now in the status of sharing our code base.

 Scope would look like:
-Moonbeam alpha -> Ethereum launch -> Bridge implementation -> DMOD & Moonriver Deployment -> Launch EVM-Moonbeam parachain.
+Moonbeam alpha -> Ethereum launch -> Bridge implementation -> ink! based procotol contracts -> DMOD & Moonriver Deployment -> Launch EVM-Moonbeam parachain.